Struct gstreamer_check::harness::RefMut [−][src]

 Similar to gst_harness_add_src, this allows you to specify a launch-line,

-which can be useful for both having more then one gst::Element
+which can be useful for both having more then one gst::Element acting as your

 src (Like a src producing raw buffers, and then an encoder, providing encoded